 Working Children’s Project

-The Working Children’s Project was initiated in 1987 and reaches out to children working in the unorganized sector, who are engaged in poorly paid and hazardous jobs.
-Poverty and the lack of facilities force them into to take up these jobs at an early age.
+The Working Children’s Project was initiated in 1987 and reaches out to children working in the unorganised sector.
+These children are engaged in poorly paid and hazardous jobs, usually alongside their parents.
 These children are vulnerable to various diseases and malnutrition, and often live and work in unhygienic conditions.
-The programme has about 110 working children enrolled in it.
+The Working Children’s Project provides them with nutritious food, education, vocational training, health facilities, recreational activities, and keeps them off the streets.
+The programme has about 100 working children enrolled.

 We impart non-formal education to the children, and wherever possible also guide them and their parents on the process of getting enrolled into mainstream school.
 In fact, we have met with a good amount of success in this endeavour.
 The children’s health is monitored and necessary supplements provided.
 The children are also taught a vocational skill to help them as they grow up.

 Case study : Vishal

 Vishal lives with his family of four in New Seemapuri.
 His father is a cleaner with a private company and his mother cleans private homes.
 The family’s monthly income is about Rs 9,000.
 Vishal contributes to the family income by packing toys at home for a daily wage.
 His earning of Rs.
 20-30 every day is valuable for meeting monthly needs.